pilaf/liero-palettes/doc/save_lev_file.md

 ## Exporting to Liero level format (.lev file) in GIMP

-Before going forward with exporting to .lev, be minded that if you're making a map for use in WebLiero you can simply export to indexed PNG and call it a day.
+Before going forward with exporting to .lev, be minded that if you're making a map for use in WebLiero you can simply export as indexed PNG and call it a day.
 WebLiero doesn't even put a map size requirement when it's in PNG format, so you can make a map of virtually any size.